 The Global Classroom is a language teaching resource that allows instructors to connect their classes synchronously to global partners.
 Specifically, the space is equipped with ceiling microphones, speakers, web cameras, a projector, and two 70" screens.
 These tools allow an entire class (of up to 28 students) to video conference with other classes, students, educators, and researchers at other institutions across the globe.
 Moreover, the flexibility that the Global Classroom provides with respect to technological instruments makes it an ideal space for delivering and taking synchronous online courses.
-The space therefore also supports larger class sizes for Big Ten Academic Alliance CourseShare courses (synchronous online classes for less commonly taught languages).
+The space therefore also supports Big Ten Academic Alliance CourseShare courses (synchronous online classes for less commonly taught languages).

 304 Burnett Hall

-The Linguistics Workroom is an area in the Lab that focuses on applied linguistics and language pedagogy, and more specifically on the field of computer assisted language learning (CALL).
+The Innovation Workroom is an area in the Lab that focuses on applied linguistics and language pedagogy, and more specifically on the field of computer assisted language learning (CALL).
 It is therefore used for developing, testing, and implementing innovations in CALL for our language students.
 The Workroom is equipped with an Amazon Alexa voice assistant device, a Mac featuring Praat phonetics software and Audacity audio editing software, and a sound production platform (with the ability to perform direct line-in recording).
 We also specialize in web-based development (mobile apps [see the Spanish Language Maze app] and virtual reality apps), which enables us to create language instructional content as open education resources (OERs) for language students to use.
 One of our current projects focuses on virtual reality app development for language learning, as well as reimagining areas of the Workroom as an augmented reality and virtual reality space for language learners.
 We therefore currently have two Oculus Rifts available for language courses to use for language learning purposes.
-The Workroom is also where we implement other applications of CALL for our students, namely Big Ten Academic Alliance CourseShare courses (synchronous online classes for less commonly taught languages), as well as placement testing using the web-based Computer Adaptive Placement Exam (WebCAPE) – another application of CALL for our students.
+The Workroom is also where we implement placement testing using the web-based Computer Adaptive Placement Exam (WebCAPE) – another application of CALL for our students.